Here is why PaySign Inc. (PAYS) stock volatility recorded over the last month was 6.07%

 PaySign Inc. (PAYS): Technical Analysis

-Raw Stochastic average of PaySign Inc. in the period of last 50 days is set at 93.86%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 93.86%.
-In the last 20 days, the company’s Stochastic %K was 60.39% and its Stochastic %D was recorded 38.18%.
+Raw Stochastic average of PaySign Inc. in the period of last 50 days is set at 63.16%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 82.45%.
+In the last 20 days, the company’s Stochastic %K was 37.22% and its Stochastic %D was recorded 25.56%.

 Let’s take a glance in the erstwhile performances of PaySign Inc., multiple moving trends are noted.
 Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -36.64%.
 Additionally, trading for the stock in the period of the last six months notably deteriorated by -36.77%, alongside a downfall of -48.42% for the period of the last 12 months.
 The shares increased approximately by 18.07% in the 7-day charts and went down by 18.55% in the period of the last 30 days.
 Common stock shares were lifted by -14.29% during last recorded quarter.